-Yes, it’s fall, but only in Los Angeles can you take advantage of the southern California weather, grab a blanket and a picnic and experience opera under the stars.
-This Thursday, you can do just that – experience the grandeur of LA Opera’s production of Macbeth as it is broadcast live to Santa Monica Pier and South Gate Park.
+Yes, it’s fall, but only in Los Angeles can you take advantage of the Southern California weather, grab a blanket and a picnic and experience opera under the stars.
+This Saturday, you can do just that – experience the grandeur of LA Opera’s production of Carmen as it is broadcast live from the Dorothy Chandler Pavilion to Santa Monica Pier and Exposition Park.
 That’s opera – live – for free – and surrounded by families and friends.

 While the idea of showing opera in three locations might sound simple, it takes an enormous number of people to pull it all together and bring it to life.

 In partnership with members of the Los Angeles County Board of Supervisors (who have generously supported these events for the last three years) we identified the venues.
-We would have had a riot had we moved from the Santa Monica Pier, so that location was set in stone, thanks to support from Supervisor Sheila Kuehl.
-But we all agreed, more communities should experience this production.
-So this year, with the support from Supervisor Hilda Solis, we’ve expanded the program and we will also be broadcasting to South Gate Park – the heart of the South Gate community.
+We’ve drawn huge crowds for the past three years in a row with simulcasts at the Santa Monica Pier, thanks to support from Supervisor Sheila Kuehl, so that location was set in stone.
+We also had such success sharing opera with our broadcast at South Gate Park last year that we decided to continue expanding the program.
+Thanks to generous support from Supervisor Mark Ridley-Thomas, we’ve expanded the program and we will also be broadcasting to Exposition Park.

-Meanwhile, at the pier and in the park, thousands of opera goers will gather to experience opera together with picnics, blankets and fresh air.
-Their reaction to the show and their energy makes all the work that goes into producing the event – taking a blank canvas and building something great and unexpected – incredibly rewarding.
+Meanwhile, at the pier and in the park, thousands of opera goers will gather to experience opera together.
+Their reaction to the show and their energy makes all the work that goes into producing the event incredibly rewarding.

 LA Opera is a 501(c)3 non-profit organization dedicated to the greater good.